hvsg/chip8/README.md

 ## Controls
 Valid keys are 0-9 (row or numpad) and A-F.
 Press ESC or close window to exit.
+To reset, press R.

 ## Known Issues
 - Some test ROMs expect different behaviour from the technical reference